 General Liability Insurance for Contractors: Coverage & Cost

-What general liability insurance covers for contractors, what it excludes, what contracts require, how carriers price the policy, and how to compare quotes from 400+ carriers.
+What general liability insurance covers for contractors, what it excludes, what contracts require, and how carriers price the policy.

 Key Takeaways

 General liability insurance covers third-party bodily injury, property damage, and personal injury claims.
-Contractor premiums vary by trade, state, payroll, limits, and loss history — one carrier (Hiscox) advertises GL from $30/month for small businesses, but most contractor accounts are priced individually.
+Contractor premiums vary by trade, state, payroll, receipts, limits, and loss history, so most contractor accounts need account-specific pricing.

-- GL covers damage you cause to others — not your own defective work, employees, or vehicles
+- General liability covers damage you cause to others — not your own defective work, employees, or vehicles

-- Contracts often require $1M/$2M limits plus additional insured, primary/noncontributory, and waiver of subrogation endorsements
+- Contracts often require $1M/$2M limits plus additional insured, primary and noncontributory, and waiver of subrogation endorsements

 - Premiums are based on class code, payroll or receipts, state, limits, and claims history — no single national average applies